zsd7200/zetsupointbot/README.md

 - 10 for RU / NUBL
 - 5 for NU / PU / PUBL

-Tiers are based on [Smogon's Sun and Moon](https://www.smogon.com/dex/sm/Pokémon/) tier lists.
+Tiers are based on [Smogon's Sun and Moon](https://www.smogon.com/dex/sm/pokemon/) singles tier lists.

 Teams will be considered valid if they are 100 points or less, and follow certain clauses:
 - Species Clause